As you’ll be overseeing the day to day running of a construction project, a job as a construction project manager can be very varied and rewarding.

 But if you’re hoping to take this next step in your construction career, you need to make sure you’ve got a strong CV that can back up your skills.

-This guide has an example of a construction project manager CV and will teach you how you can land your next role.
+This guide has 2 examples of a construction project manager CV and will teach you how you can land your next role.

 - Structuring and formatting your CV